herdworks/hypertemplates-web/content/docs/reference/core/index.md

 ## HyperTemplates Core Reference

-HyperTemplates is a pure-HTML templating _system_ that includes a specification as well as various software packages that implement the templating system (e.g. [`hyperctl`]).
+HyperTemplates is the pure-HTML templating _system_ that includes a specification as well as various software packages that implement the templating system (e.g. [`hyperctl`]).
 This reference documents the core specification itself.

 **Layouts**